Mastercard Foundation

 Grant in 2018

-RecyclePoints is a waste recycling and social benefit venture that encourages post-consumers to recycle by creating value from their everyday waste.
-The company operates an incentive-based scheme that collects recyclable materials and rewards participants with points.
-These points can be accumulated and redeemed for various household items available in their iRecycle store.
-By motivating individuals and corporations to engage in recycling, RecyclePoints aims to reduce waste while providing tangible rewards for environmentally responsible behavior.
+RecyclePoints is a waste recycling and social benefit venture focused on encouraging individuals and corporations to recycle by creating value from everyday waste.
+The company operates an incentive-based scheme that collects recyclable materials from consumers, rewarding them with points for their contributions.
+These points can be accumulated and redeemed for various household items available through the iRecycle store.
+By motivating post-consumers to actively participate in recycling efforts, RecyclePoints aims to reduce waste while fostering a sense of community engagement and social responsibility.

 Tulaa